Shilpa Shinde MMS Leak Controversy: Hina Khan & Rocky Slam Shilpa For Sharing Adult Video On Twitter

 - Jennifer Winget, Hina Khan, Karan Patel & Others Bag Dadasaheb Phalke Excellence Awards 2018 (PICS)

 Before entering the Bigg Boss 11 house, Shilpa Shinde had faced a lot of trouble.
-It has to be recalled that she was banned from television after Bhabhi Ji Ghar Par Hain controversy.
-But, the actress came out clean after she came out of the Bigg Boss house.
+It has to be recalled that she was banned from television after the Bhabhi Ji Ghar Par Hain controversy.
+But, the actress came out clean after her Bigg Boss stint.
 The actress also had huge fan support.
 Post Bigg Boss, she even withdrew the case against her show's producer.

-Also, it has to be recalled that during her stay in the Bigg Boss 11 house, an adult videos had gone viral in which a lady resembling Shilpa was seen getting intimate with a man.
+Also, it has to be recalled that during her stay in the Bigg Boss 11 house, an adult video had gone viral in which a lady resembling Shilpa was seen getting intimate with a man.
 Many argued that the MMS was of Shilpa, but the actress claimed that it is not her, but her look-alike.

 Shilpa Shinde MMS Leak Controversy

 Shilpa had talked about the MMS with the Bigg Boss housemates and had said that they (without taking Vikas Gupta's name) had made the MMS to defame her.
-Now again, the actress took to social media to clarify about the MMS video.
+Now again, the actress has taken to social media to clarify about the MMS video.

 Shilpa Shinde Clarifies About Her Leaked MMS Scandal